-The best treatment is one that treats the whole body, such as chemotherapy or biological therapy.
+The best treatment is one that treats the whole body, such as chemotherapy or targeted cancer drugs.
 But some people with chronic lymphocytic leukaemia (CLL) need an operation to remove the spleen (splenectomy).

 Read about having an operation to remove your spleen if you have chronic lymphocytic leukaemia.